Trinidad And Tobago Passport & Visa Requirements

 Entry requirements for New Zealanders

-New Zealanders require a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TT$400.
-A valid passport is required.
+New Zealanders require a passport valid for duration of stay and a visa for Trinidad and Tobago.
+A visa can be obtained on arrival.

 Entry requirements for Irish nationals

-Irish nationals require a valid passport but do not require a visa.
+Irish nationals require a valid passport for duration of stay, but do not require a visa.

-The wearing of camoflage clothing, or the possession of camoflage bags in Tridad and Tobago is illegal for anyone not in the military services.
-Visitors wearing such items will be asked to change and the camoflage items will then be confiscated.
+The wearing of camouflage clothing, or the possession of camouflage bags in Trinidad and Tobago is illegal for anyone not in the military services.
+Visitors wearing such items will be asked to change and the camouflage items will then be confiscated.
 Failure to comply with this rule will result in detention and possible fines.

 Note: Passport and visa requirements are liable to change at short notice.
 Travellers are advised to check their entry requirements with their embassy or consulate.